eshabalaji/Code-Review-Analytics/README.md

 ## 📊 Output Format
 After running the tool, you can expect the following outputs:

-charts/: Folder with visual plots
+charts: Folder with visual plots